Tagged union: 1970s & 1980s

-Unfortunately, C compilers do not verify that the null case is always handled, and this is a particularly prevalent source of errors in C code, since there is a tendency to ignore exceptional cases.
+Unfortunately, C compilers do not verify that the null case is always handled.
+This is a particularly common source of errors in C code, since there is a tendency to ignore exceptional cases.

+However, using both untagged unions and pointers, another way to accomplish a tagged union in C and C++ is through the use of opaque pointer types with functionality exposed only through an associated interface header file: